 Tomatoes with less juice and more meat.
-Good for fresh eating or processing.
+Good for fresh eating or for tomato sauces.

 Hogheart.
 [HH] OP An heirloom paste tomato we have been saving seed from since 1985.
 Five to seven inches long and pointed, hogheart is the size of a banana, with excellent flavor, fresh or cooked.
 Very good for sandwiches, sauces, or drying.
 Indet.
-Mid-August.
+Late August.

 Snakeroot Golden Arrow [SGA] OP.
 OG.
 Det.
-A long golden very firm and dry paste tomato we have been developing ourselves for over 10 years.
-Heavy yielding.
+A long golden very firm and dry paste tomato that we have been developing ourselves for over 12 years.
+Very heavy yielding.
 Early Sept.